History of Stephen King in Timeline

 11/22/63: A Novel

-On April 30, 2012, Stephen King published an article in The Daily Beast advocating for wealthy Americans to pay more taxes, calling it a moral imperative.
+On April 30, 2012, Stephen King published an article in The Daily Beast advocating for wealthy Americans, including himself, to pay more taxes, emphasizing it as a moral obligation.

-In 2014, Stephen King endorsed Shenna Bellows in the U.S. Senate election.
+In 2014, Stephen King endorsed Shenna Bellows in the U.S. Senate election for the seat held by Republican Susan Collins.

 2014: National Medal of Arts

-In 2014, Stephen King was awarded the National Medal of Arts, recognizing his contributions to the arts and literature.
+In 2014, Stephen King received the National Medal of Arts for his contributions to literature.

-On June 30, 2015, Stephen King tweeted that Governor Paul LePage was a "terrible embarrassment" to Maine.
+On June 30, 2015, Stephen King tweeted that Governor Paul LePage was "a terrible embarrassment to the state I live in and love", clarifying that he wanted LePage to start governing or go back home.

-In 2015, Stephen King criticized Governor Paul LePage for suggesting that King avoided paying Maine income taxes.
+In 2015, Stephen King publicly criticized Maine Governor Paul LePage for incorrectly suggesting that King avoided paying Maine income taxes.
+King demanded an apology, which LePage declined to give.

-On August 27, 2016, Stephen King called Governor Paul LePage "a bigot, a homophobe, and a racist".
+On August 27, 2016, Stephen King called Governor Paul LePage "a bigot, a homophobe, and a racist" in a public statement.

-In 2016, Stephen King joined other writers in signing a letter condemning the candidacy of Donald Trump, citing concerns about the abuse of language and appeal to violent elements.
+In 2016, Stephen King joined other writers in signing a letter condemning Donald Trump's candidacy for president, citing concerns over the abuse of language and the appeal to violent elements.

 2017: Film Adaptation of It